Profile: Central African Republic's Michel Djotodia

-End Quote Louisa Lombard US academic
+End Quote Louisa Lombard US anthropologist

-Born in 1949 in the north-eastern town of Vakaga, according to a report in the Cameroon Tribune newspaper, Mr Djotodia led the UFDR into a coalition with other rebel groups last year to form Seleka, which spearheaded the offensive to overthrow Mr Bozize.
+Born in 1949 in what Ms Lombard describes as CAR's "remote, neglected, and largely Muslim north-east", Mr Djotodia led the Union of Democratic Forces for Unity (UFDR) into a coalition with other rebel groups to form Seleka, which spearheaded the offensive to overthrow Mr Bozize.

 For Mr Djotodia, this was sweet revenge: Mr Bozize's rebel forces had toppled his political boss, then-President Ange Felix-Patasse, in 2003.

-He became fluent in several languages, "which made him useful when it came to representing the UFDR to foreigners and the media," she says.
+He became fluent in several languages, "which made him useful when it came to representing the UFDR to foreigners and the media", she says.

 Michel Djotodia: Serial rebel

-Mr Djitoudia also worked in CAR's foreign ministry and was named consul to Nyala in neighbouring Sudan's Darfur region.
+Mr Djotodia also worked in CAR's foreign ministry and was named consul to Nyala in neighbouring Sudan's Darfur region.

-"The UFDR fighters I knew - tough guys, but a bit ragtag, especially compared to their counterparts in places like Chad or Sudan - could have put up a decent fight against the CAR armed forces on their own, but the 'Chadians' were what made them so unstoppable," she adds.
+"It was these fighters from the Chad/Sudan/CAR borderlands who became the military backbone of the Seleka rebel coalition...
+The UFDR fighters I knew - tough guys, but a bit ragtag, especially compared to their counterparts in places like Chad or Sudan - could have put up a decent fight against the CAR armed forces on their own, but the 'Chadians' were what made them so unstoppable," Ms Lombard says.